 One of the great things about both The Brooke and SPANA is that as well as helping owners with veterinary care as needed, they educate them in how to care for their animals to prevent problems occuring in future.

 You can help support the work both The Brooke and SPANA do by supporting their efforts to get water to these animals.
 The Brooke has a Drinks to Go product you can buy in their online shop or water all the year round that you could buy as a gift for a horse or donkey loving friend or relative.
-There's also a cheaper portable water trough.
 Either way, you will be helping animals.

 Give wildlife access to water

-You can also get something decorative which is nice for the garden and great for the birds - this is from Garden Wildlife Direct
+You can also get something decorative which is nice for the garden and great for the birds - this is one picture right is from Thompson & Morgan

 Another thing you can do if you have the space for it is to create a pond to support wildlife.
 The number of ponds plummeted a fews ago, and there have been some considerable efforts to encourage people to create ponds in their gardens.